Skip to main content

 • “An atmospheric visual novel with a terrific presentation: the hand-drawn visuals, the music, and the sound effects/voice acting are all fantastic, lending to the establishment of the mood of the story.”

-• “I really tried to like this game; the graphic side is appealing, the atmosphere is okay, but the annoying interface and time-wasting way the story is moving on made me give it up after 40 minutes.”
+• “I really tried to like this game, the graphics are appealing and the atmosphere is okay, but the annoying interface and time-wasting pacing of the story made me give up after 40 minutes.”

-• “Nice way to experience this story; sadly, all the atmosphere that was so good in the game is totally ruined by the awful music in the end-game credits.”
+• “Nice way to experience this story, but all the atmosphere that was so good in the game is totally ruined by the awful music in the end-game credits.”

 • replayability